About the JEPB Awards Program

 - planting trees at DCPS schools and a major reforestation project where 6,000+ trees have been planted at the Cecil Commerce Center

-During a liunchen held on November 17th, awards were presented to the winners listed below.
+During the liunchen to be held on November 16th, awards will be presented to the winners listed below.

 Environmental Award of Merit